iqtech/abyss/README.md

 Abyss
 =====

-Graph storage based on Akka and Scala.
+Distributed graph storage based on Akka and Scala.

 Check GraphTest to see how to use.